 For most of my life I sought adventure "Out There."

 Out There could've been anywhere—mountains, islands, villages, cities—provided it was somewhere new and exciting.
-I lived and worked in different countries on different continents, always in motion—always seeking the next adventure.
-Those years were formative, those travels were exhilarating, and those memories are fond.
+I lived and worked in different countries, always in motion, and seeking the next adventure.
+Those years were formative, the travel was exhilarating, and those memories are fond.
 But there was always something missing—something just out of reach.
 And it wasn't until I got still, until I went nowhere at all, that I discovered that elusive thing.

-The more I slowed down, the longer I stayed within, the less I sought Out There, and the more I connected to that nameless, formless thing I was seeking all those years—myself.
-And, to my surprise, this journey within was no less exotic than my worldly adventures.
-If anything, this inner landscape felt more foreign and mysterious than any hike through the Amazon jungle or death-defying adventure as a pedestrian in Vietnam.
+The more I slowed down, the longer I sat with the unseen, the less I sought Out There, and the more I connected to that nameless, formless thing I was seeking all those years—my Self.
+And, to my surprise, this inner exploration was no less exotic than my worldly adventures.
+If anything, my inner landscape felt more foreign and mysterious than any hike through the Amazon jungle or death-defying adventure as a pedestrian in Vietnam.